R-Morgan/NGramCrackers/README.md

 Future Versions
 ---
 Planned releases.
 These are in a high degree of flux and will be tweaked as needed for the forseeable future.
+Versioon 0.2.4 is..unmarked in the commit tree because of poor planning on the part of yours truly.
+Version 0.2.5 will be properly tagged in the tree.
+Sorry about that if you find this! <3 rm

-### Version 0.2.3
+### Version 0.2.5
- - Integration of paragraph parsing function into commandline user interface
- - Multi-paragraph Parsing
+ - Return of multi-paragraph Parsing

 ### Version 0.3.0 -- Definition
 Specific Data Types: